It’s Earth Science Week (October 13-19)

 Did you know that California’s official state fossil is the Sabertoothed Cat?
-How cool is that?!
+It’s an incredible piece of history that continues to fascinate both scientists and enthusiasts alike.

-We’ve created some fun facts to help you get to know our favorite feline fossil a little better here:
+Here are some fun facts to help you get to know this famous feline fossil better:

 Sabertoothed Cat: California’s State Fossil